juji-io/docs/docs/design.md

 <p align="center"><img src="/img/design-main-flow.png" alt="Design page" width="650px"/></p>

-As shown above, an AI chatbot created based on a template already contains a default chat flow (see the list of topic blocks shown on the left side of the screen).
-Such a chat flow is often defined for a chatbot to achieve specific goals.
-For example, a typical sales helper chatbot is associated with a chat flow that asks a user several questions and then use the gathered information to offer personalized services, such as making product recommendations.
+As shown above, an AI chatbot created based on a template already contains a default chat flow, which consists of one or more topic blocks shown on the left side of the screen.
+Each **topic block** often represents a [Juji built-in mini dialog](#built-in-dialog) that enables a chatbot to *automatically* carry on a multi-turn conversation with users.

+A chat flow is often defined for a chatbot to achieve specific goals.
+For example, a typical AI sales helper chatbot is associated with a chat flow that asks a user several questions and then use the gathered information to offer personalized services, such as making product recommendations.

-Since each chatbot has its own missions, a chatbot creator can use following operations to easily customize a main chat flow to suit his/her needs.
+Since each chatbot is made for its own missions, you can easily customize a chatbot by altering the chat flow or any topic blocks in the flow.

 ### Add a Topic

 One can add a topic to an existing chat flow in one of the two ways:

-* Click on the round green "+" button below "Welcome" topic to add a topic at the end of a chat flow.
+* Click on the round green **`+`** button below the **`Welcome`** card to add a topic at the beginning of a chat flow.
+You can also use the same green **`+`** button above the **`Wrap-up`** card to add a topic at the end of a chat flow.

-* Mouse hover any topic card (e.g., "How are you doing?") and then select the round green "+" button to add a topic after the current topic card.
+* Mouse hover any topic card (e.g., `How are you doing?`) and then select the round green **`+`** button to add a topic after the current topic card.

 <p align="center"><img src="/img/design-add-topic.png" alt="add a